SummaryRead the full fact sheet

 Eating breakfast boosts your energy levels and restores your glycogen levels ready to keep your metabolism up for the day.

 Skipping breakfast may seem like a good way to reduce overall energy intake.
 But research shows that even with a higher intake of energy, breakfast eaters tend to be more physically active in the morning than those who don’t eat until later in the day.

 Breakfast foods are rich in key nutrients such as:

 Essential vitamins, minerals and other nutrients can only be gained from food, so even though your body can usually find enough energy to make it to the next meal, you still need to top up your vitamin and mineral levels to maintain health and vitality.

-- Children who eat an inadequate breakfast are more likely to make poor food choices for the rest of the day and in the long term.
+Children who eat an inadequate breakfast are more likely to make poor food choices not only for the rest of the day, but also over the longer term.

 Some common reasons for skipping breakfast include: